 The substitution effect is a key driver of consumer choices.
 It emerges when consumers substitute cheaper goods for more expensive ones as prices change.
 This effect is crucial in understanding how consumers respond to price variations.
 Visualize this substitution process to grasp its significance:

-Graph show substitution effect on Indifference Curve
+Graph 8: Substitution Effect on Indifference Curve

 Bringing it All Together